 Full of homework helpers and a wealth of information, they add another element of learning to any study space.

 Sure, you can add pops of color to give the space a fun, trendy look, but I’m talking about lights.
 A desk lamp or nearby overhead light is essential to keeping eye strain a minimum.

 All of those supplies and books need somewhere to go when not in use.
-A metallic board can display study notes and reminders, while a desk caddy hold pens, pencils, scissors and more.
+A metallic board can display study notes and reminders, while a desk caddy holds pens, pencils, scissors, and more.

 A filing cabinet, small bins, or even a locker can help keep things neatly stored or put away for later use.

 The key here is making the most out of the space you have to use, in addition to staying organized and using that time for studying.